 Clinical efficacy and safety

-The efficacy of Evrysdi for the treatment of SMA patients with infantile‑onset (SMA Type 1) and later‑onset SMA (SMA type 2 and 3) was evaluated in 2 pivotal clinical studies, FIREFISH and SUNFISH.
-Efficacy data of Evrysdi for the treatment of pre-symptomatic SMA patients was evaluated in the RAINBOWFISH clinical study.
+The efficacy of risdiplam for the treatment of SMA patients with infantile‑onset (SMA Type 1) and later‑onset SMA (SMA type 2 and 3) was evaluated in 2 pivotal clinical studies, FIREFISH and SUNFISH.
+Efficacy data of risdiplam for the treatment of pre-symptomatic SMA patients was evaluated in the RAINBOWFISH clinical study.
 Patients with a clinical diagnosis of Type 4 SMA have not been studied in clinical trials.

 Infantile-onset SMA

-Study BP39056 (FIREFISH) is an open-label, 2‑part study to investigate the efficacy, safety, PK and pharmacodynamics (PD) of Evrysdi in symptomatic Type 1 SMA patients (all patients had genetically confirmed disease with 2 copies of the SMN2 gene).
+Study BP39056 (FIREFISH) is an open-label, 2‑part study to investigate the efficacy, safety, PK and pharmacodynamics (PD) of risdiplam in symptomatic Type 1 SMA patients (all patients had genetically confirmed disease with 2 copies of the SMN2 gene).
 Part 1 of FIREFISH was designed as a dose‑finding part of the study.
-The confirmatory Part 2 of the FIREFISH study assessed the efficacy of Evrysdi.
+The confirmatory Part 2 of the FIREFISH study assessed the efficacy of risdiplam.
 Patients from Part 1 did not take part in Part 2.

 The key efficacy endpoint was the ability to sit without support for at least 5 seconds, as measured by Item 22 of the Bayley Scales of Infant and Toddler Development – Third Edition (BSID‑III) gross motor scale, after 12 months of treatment.